-During 2011, the Company launched a deferred compensation program providing participants the ability to elect to receive a portion of their deferred compensation in cash, which is indexed to a notional investment portfolio and vests ratably over four years and requires payment upon vesting.
-Compensation expense related to this deferred compensation program was \$894 and \$992 for the three months ended March 31, 2014 and 2013, respectively.
+The Company's deferred compensation program provides participants the ability to elect to receive a portion of their deferred compensation in cash, which is indexed to a notional investment portfolio and vests ratably over four years and requires payment upon vesting.
+Compensation expense related to this deferred compensation program was \$560 and \$894 for the three months ended March 31, 2015 and 2014, respectively.